 In both scenarios there will be class discussions and critiques several times during the course of the class.

 Principal photography will take place on Days 2 and 3 of the course under Barbara’s guidance.
 The final day the class will have edited their work and presented a finished project for review.

-This workshop is limited to 16 attendees and includes model fees and boxed lunches for full workshop days
+This workshop is limited to 16 attendees and includes boxed lunches for full workshop days

 Barbara Davidson is a three-time Pulitzer Prize and Emmy award winning photojournalist best known for her work on victims of gang violence in Los Angeles.